DevDegree/eng-intern-challenge/python/README.md

 Each test was chosen to demonstrate the translator's ability to handle edge cases and complex scenarios, ensuring robust performance under various conditions.

+## Assumptions

+- **Input Validity**: The program assumes that inputs will only include lowercase and uppercase letters, numbers, and spaces.
+Special characters, punctuation, and other symbols are not considered valid inputs and will trigger an error message.

+- **Number Handling**: It is assumed that once a number symbol is detected in Braille, all subsequent symbols are numbers until a space is encountered, as per the project guidelines.

+- **Input Validation**: Both English and Braille inputs are validated by checking against their respective dictionaries (`ENGLISH_TO_BRAILLE` for English inputs and `BRAILLE_TO_ENGLISH` for Braille inputs), ensuring that only allowed characters are processed.

+These assumptions align the translator's functionality with the project requirements, ensuring consistent and expected behavior.

 ## Limitation